RocketPuppy/Retrograde/RULES.md

 Each turn the next value printed clockwise becomes active.
 The active value is referred to as the **current transfer cost**.

 Each asset defines a set of orbitals that spacecraft can occupy.
+Spacecraft occupying an orbital are arranged above the asset, with spacecraft in a lower orbital arranged below spacecraft in a higher orbital.
 Each orbital has a cost that specifies the amount of delta-vee required to enter it.
 To enter an orbital a spacecraft pays the orbital entry cost and moves to that orbital.

 - Population: the asset adds this amount of population to your population total, allowing you to build more spacecraft